OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 *

 ## Bind variables
+* When declaring a bind number variable, you shouldn't define a size.
+* When declaring a bind varchar2 variable you should define a size.
 * Created in the environment
 * Also called host variables
-* Created with the VARIABLE keyword
+* Created with the VARIABLE (also just: VAR) keyword
 * Used in SQL statemetns and PL/SQL blocks
 * Accesed even after the PL/SQL block is executed
 * Referenced with a preceding colon
+* It'll remain until the end of the session
+*